Shai Gilgeous-Alexander: 2024–25: MVP season, scoring title, NBA championship, and Finals MVP

-On April 26, in Game 4 of the first round of the playoffs, Gilgeous-Alexander scored a then playoff career-high 38 points to lead the Oklahoma City Thunder to the Western Conference semifinals by beating the Memphis Grizzlies 117–115, completing a four-game sweep.
-In Game 7 of the second round against the Denver Nuggets, Gilgeous-Alexander posted 35 points, three rebounds, four assists, and three steals in a 125–93 win, securing his first Western Conference Finals appearance.
+In the playoffs, the Thunder swept the Memphis Grizzlies in four games in the Western Conference First Round to advance to the Western Conference Semifinals.
+On April 26, Gilgeous-Alexander scored a then-playoff career-high 38 points in Game 4, completing the four-game sweep in a 117–115 win over the Grizzlies.
+In Game 7 of the Western Conference Semifinals against the Denver Nuggets, Gilgeous-Alexander recorded 35 points, three rebounds, four assists, and three steals in a 125–93 win, securing his first Western Conference Finals appearance.
 He became the sixth player in NBA playoff history to record 35+ points and 0 turnovers in a Game 7.
-In Game 2 of the Western Conference Finals, Gilgeous-Alexander tied his then playoff career-high with 38 points and added eight assists in a 118–103 victory over the Minnesota Timberwolves, leading the Thunder to a 2–0 series lead.
+In Game 2 of the Western Conference Finals, Gilgeous-Alexander tied his then-playoff career-high with 38 points and added eight assists in a 118–103 victory over the Minnesota Timberwolves, leading the Thunder to a 2–0 series lead.
 With this performance, he became the first player in franchise history to record five consecutive 30-point games in the playoffs.
-On May 26, in Game 4 of the Western Conference Finals, Gilgeous-Alexander recorded a playoff career-high 40 points, along with nine rebounds and 10 assists, narrowly missing a triple-double, as the Thunder secured a 128–126 victory over the Timberwolves to take a 3–1 series lead.
-After the Thunder won the series in five games, Gilgeous-Alexander was named the unanimous winner of the Western Conference finals MVP.
-He averaged 31.4 points, 5.2 rebounds, 8.2 assists, and 1.8 steals per game en route to the first NBA Finals appearance of his career and the Thunder's first since 2012.
-Also Gilgeous-Alexander recorded his 10th 30-point, five-assist statline, making him one of only three players in NBA history to accomplish this feat at least 10 times in a single playoff run.
+On May 26, in Game 4 of the Western Conference Finals, Gilgeous-Alexander recorded a then playoff career-high 40 points, along with nine rebounds and 10 assists, narrowly missing a triple-double, as the Thunder secured a 128–126 victory over the Timberwolves to take a 3–1 series lead.
+After the Thunder won the series in five games, Gilgeous-Alexander was named the unanimous winner of the Western Conference Finals MVP.
+He averaged 31.4 points, 5.2 rebounds, 8.2 assists, and 1.8 steals per game en route to his first NBA Finals appearance and the Thunder's first since 2012.
+Gilgeous-Alexander also recorded his 10th 30-point, five-assist statline, making him one of only three players in NBA history to accomplish this feat at least 10 times in a single playoff run.
 The other two players to achieve this are Michael Jordan and LeBron James.